zahoruiko/React-Nativ-Animated-Button/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

-# An example of an animated button implementation in React Native
+# Example of an animated button implementation in React Native

 # Getting Started